Introduction

 • - - Not Stated

-Other Associated Factor 2 OAF_2 same as OAF 1 above
+Other Associated Factor 2 OAF_2 A factor that contributed to the crash but was not the primary cause of the crash. same as OAF 1 above

-Party Number Killed PARTY_NUMBER_KILLED counts victims in the party with degree of injury of 1 0 to N for each party
+Party Number Killed PARTY_NUMBER_KILLED Number of killed victims in the party 0 to N for each party

-Party Number Injured PARTY_NUMBER_INJURED counts victims in the party with degree of injury of 2, 3, or 4 0 to N for each party
+Party Number Injured PARTY_NUMBER_INJURED Number of injured victims in the party 0 to N for each party

 • A - Stopped